monkeydminh49/BetterCRM/README.md

 # BetterCRM

 BetterCRM is my Java practice project.
-It helps me in checking task completion status.
+It helps me in checking task completion emailStatus.